SEBK4C/homebrew-makellamafile/README.md

 - The model weights
 - A built-in web server with chat interface
 - Command-line interface
+- Automatic documentation generation

 ## Features

 - Simple command-line interface for converting models
-- Automatic downloading of models from Hugging Face
+- Automatic downloading of models from Hugging Face URLs
+- Model versioning to prevent overwrites
-- Documentation generation for each converted model
+- Documentation generation with model parameters and usage instructions
+- SHA256 hash verification for model integrity
-- Optional testing of generated llamafiles
+- Optional testing of generated llamafiles with custom prompts
+- Model size and parameter detection

 ## Requirements